All penises get bigger when they’re erect — but there is some evidence of “showers” and “growers.”

 - Shower: penis doesn’t show any major change when going from flaccid to erect

 Using penile duplex Doppler ultrasound (PDDU), the researchers measured penis length while in the flaccid state.
-They went on to inject a vasodilation substance into the spongy penis tissues before measuring the length while erect.
+They went on to inject a vasodilation substance into the

 Researchers found an average change in size from flaccid to erect across all the participants, shower or grower, of about 4 centimeters (1.5 inches).